-5. Submission Requirements
+5. Submission Requirements & Timelines

 - Interested parties are invited to notify FWI that they have a model or models ready for validation by completing THIS ONLINE FORM.
-This form provides an opportunity to describe your model(s); there is no need to submit any code/data, etc. - The notification must be received before March 14th, 2025, 18:00 Indian Standard Time (IST). - If additional information is required, submit enquiries to paul@fwi.fish with the subject heading "FWI Satellite Innovation Challenge-Enquiry"

-6. Timeline

-- FWI will accept submissions until March 14th, 2025 (18:00 IST). - FWI plans to conduct the validation exercise for all submitted models in March-April 2025. - Approximately 1 week after the submission deadline, FWI will share GPS coordinates for approximately 20 farms-all in the Eluru district of Andhra Pradesh-with all parties who have submitted a notification.
-Interested parties will be expected to determine the water quality parameters relevant to their models, and upload them to a spreadsheet that will be shared by FWI in late early April.
-FWI will collect ground-truthed data, and compare these data with values predicted by the models. - FWI will inform applicants of the outcome of the validation exercise shortly thereafter. - A reward, where applicable, will be paid to the winning party upon the party complying with the "Requirements for claiming rewards" criteria.
+This form provides an opportunity to describe your model(s); there is no need to submit any code/data, etc. FWI will accept notifications of interest until August 20th, 2025, 18:00 Indian Standard Time (IST). - Approximately 1 week after the notification deadline, FWI will share GPS coordinates for approximately 20 farms-all in the Eluru district of Andhra Pradesh-with all parties who have submitted a notification of interest.
+Interested parties will use their model(s) to determine values for the water quality parameters relevant to their model(s) at these ponds on specified dates (full details/guidance will be provided by FWI at the time).
+Values determined by models will be shared with FWI by September 30th, 2025 (18:00 IST). - Once we receive the values determined by the parties' models, we will compare these values to the ground-truthed values that we have collected from the 20 ponds.
+Validation of the models will be based on the process/metrics described under "Criteria for validation models".
+We expect our validation to be completed by October 17th, 2025, after which we will contact all parties to inform them how their models performed. - A reward, where applicable, will be paid to the winning party upon the party complying with the "Requirements for claiming rewards" criteria. - All dates are subject to change; any changes to dates will be communicated to participating parties. - If additional information is required, submit enquiries to paul@fwi.fish with the subject heading "FWI Satellite Innovation Challenge-Enquiry".